njoubert/node-groupme/README.md

 #### HelloWorld

-This example simply requests your username and
+This example simply requests your username and user id, and prints out the groups you belong to.

 #### HelloBot